r-neal-kelly/the_scriptures/README.md

 Currently adding the Prolegomenon from the same Hexaglot we've copied the Pentateuch from.

-After that, will start on Joshua in Hebrew, Greek, Latin, and English, sourced from the same Hexaglot.
+After that, we will start on Joshua in Hebrew, Greek, Latin, and English, sourced from the same Hexaglot.

-Also still working on Wellhausen's Prolegomena in English, on the side.
+Also still working on Wellhausen's Prolegomena in English, but on the side.

 ## Stats